 The student must complete a FAFSA application to be considered for Federal aid including the Parent Direct PLUS Loan.

 Please note, the student must be enrolled in school at least half-time (minimum six credits a semester) to be eligible for the PLUS loan.

-REMEMBER: The loan has a 4.276% origination fee so if you are looking to cover the exact balance of the tuition bill, please make sure to apply for 4.276% more than the exact amount or you will be short by this percentage.
+REMEMBER: The loan has a 4.2228% origination fee; if you want to cover the exact balance of the tuition bill, please make sure to apply for additional funds to cover the origination fee or you will be short by this percentage.

 The PLUS loan is a two-step process: